Bleep lives right at the heartcore of Energy Flash, my history of rave culture.

 The missing link between bleep and digi-dub, Ability II wave the red, gold and green on ‘Pressure’, their solitary release.
 Skip the full vocal A-side for the gorgeous mirage of the flipside dubversion, where the stealthy and steadfast midget submarine that is the B-line trails a wake of sublimely shimmering reverb.

 Sweet Exorcist’s Richard H. Kirk and Forgemaster Rob Gordon team up for this coldly compelling one-off.
 All whiplash percussion and spectral synths, ‘Dissonance’ is the prize here.
 Its “ooh, ooh, techno city” hook, sampled from Cybotron (Juan Atkins’ first group) might be homage to Detroit.
 But it could equally be serving notice to the Belleville Three: watch out, Sheffield is the world capital of electronic music.
 Again.
 Because, actually, that Cybotron vocal sounds suspiciously like early Human League…

-Twilight-era bleep, the almost eight minute long “Feel It” offers an awesomely intoxicating mood-clash of sultry sensuality and forbidding sang-froid.
-Stalking bass, seething percussion, whistles, the feverish chant “doncha doncha don’t jerk it/work it”, and THEN, that supreme rush-activating sample “fee-eee-eee-eee-eee-ee-eel it”, taken from The Peech Boys (via Todd Terry?) and riven by an Ecstatic shudder of drop-out.
+Twilight-era bleep, the almost eight-minute long ‘Feel It’ offers an intoxicating mood-clash of sultry sensuality and forbidding sang-froid.
+Stalking bass, seething percussion, whistles, the feverish chant “doncha doncha don’t jerk it / Work it”, and then that supreme rush-activating sample “Fee-eee-eee-eel it”, taken from The Peech Boys (via Todd Terry?) and riven by an Ecstatic shudder of drop-out.